Skip to content

 • Exogenous collagen: Exogenous collagen is synthesized and comes from an outside source like a supplement.
 It provides additional benefits to the body and is often used for cosmetic purposes and wound healing.

-Function of Collagen
+Function Of Collagen

 Both endogenous and exogenous collagen perform various functions.

-Our body synthesizes its own collagen using different nutrients for the following functions
+Our body synthesizes its own collagen using different nutrients for the following functions:

 • In case of hemorrhage, collagen is exposed and attracts platelets at the site to cause blood clotting.
 Thus, it plays a role in wound healing.

-• It prevents wrinkling of skin as collagen provides elasticity and with age, it deteriorates causing the skin to loosen.
+• It prevents wrinkling of the skin as collagen provides elasticity and with age, it deteriorates causing the skin to loosen.

 • Being a major component of bone and cartilage, it promotes joint health.